1. Create your eCommerce plan

 Once your website is live, you need to have a plan for how you will gain website visitors.
-A critical element of traffic is Search Engine Optimisation – optimizing your website so that it appears higher in the search engines for keywords that are relevant to your business and product range.
+A critical element of traffic is Search Engine Optimisation – optimising your website so that it appears higher in the search engines for keywords that are relevant to your business and product range.
 Fortunately, when it comes to internet marketing, you have a few options.
 You can also use Pay-Per-Click (PPC) advertising which allows your business to appear at the top of the search engines for relevant keywords where, when you receive a website visitor through your ad, you are charged a fee for that visitor.
 Whilst SEO is a long-term strategy, PPC can be a cost-effective method of traffic acquisition for brand new businesses.

 Measure everything with analytics

 Pre-sale info on your website

 Before customers actually purchase anything, there can be numerous questions that they ask, such as shipping queries, payment options and stock.
 To save time, you can document any frequently asked questions to serve as an FAQ page on your website.
-Alternatively, you may require a dedicated customer service center to handle any incoming requests.
+Alternatively, you may require a dedicated customer service centre to handle any incoming requests.